AzaanSuhail/ShieldOP-My-Own-Password-Manager/README.md

 - **Copy Password**: Use the copy functionality to quickly copy your password to the clipboard.
 - **Delete Password**: Remove unwanted passwords from your storage.

-## Future Enhancements

-- Implement encryption for stored passwords for an additional layer of security.
-- Add user authentication to allow multiple users to store passwords separately.
-- Improve UI with dark mode and advanced customization options.